goramartin/master-thesis/docs/solutions/steps/02-candidate-selection/candidate-selection.md

     - has cause, has effect, parts, part of, has characteristics, has use

 - basically a document retrieval
+- So have decided to use elastic search:
+  - the problem is that the previous query might not be that good
+  - so i was thinking that maybe creating additional fields tht contains merged things.
+  - One for english text, one for standart tokenizer, and one for keywords
+  - the keywords should be present only in separate fields
+  - additionaly - description could be concatenation of all of the things together not just the ones.

 ## Vector search